jsmorley/PluginMouse/README.md

 # Options

 * The plugin executes bangs when a mouse event happens.
-The plugin reads and executes all [action options](https://docs.rainmeter.net/manual/mouse-actions/) but are not limited meters.
+The plugin reads and executes all [action options](https://docs.rainmeter.net/manual/mouse-actions/) but are not limited to meters.
 Along with these, the plugin adds additional action types.

   - <code>**MouseMoveAction**</code> gets executed when the mouse moves.
   - <code>**LeftMouseDragAction**</code>, <code>**RightMouseDragAction**</code>, <code>**MiddleMouseDragAction**</code>, <code>**X1MouseDragAction**</code>, <code>**X2MouseDragAction**</code> get executed when their respective mouse button is pressed and the mouse moves - these do not override the MoveAction but are executed after it.\